HazyHexium/BrainFlowsIntoVRChat/README.md

 1. Download this project to a folder and remember its folder path
 2. Install [Python 3.11.5](https://www.python.org/downloads/release/python-3115/)
-3. Open the command prompt by typing searching cmd at the start menu
+3. Open the command prompt by typing `cmd` in the start menu
 4. Navigate to the project's path within the command prompt.
    - example: `cd "C:\Users\<YOUR USERNAME HERE>\Documents\GitHub\BrainFlowsIntoVRChat"`
 5. Execute this command to install needed depedencies: `pip install -r requirements.txt`